grunkgrunk/findbolig-api/README.md

 If you want, you can save the results as a csv-file:

     fb.save_csv(extracted)

+## The example
+In this repo you can find a file called "example.py".
+This is a program that makes use of this module.
+It gets the contents of findbolig, then it saves a csv which is then imported to a spreadhsheet at Google Sheets.
+The program automatically runs at a specified time-interval.
+If you want to use this program, you will need to create a "client.json" file for this to work.
+Follow this tutorial to get up and running with Google Sheets and python: https://www.youtube.com/watch?v=vISRn5qFrkM.

 ## Why it's slow
 You should know that it takes a very long time for the extract function to complete.
 This is because the site is very slow to respond when asked for the rankings.
 It is also slow because the ranks are retrieved one by one.